 So you can be pretty sure that what someone’s getting on those auction and vendor sites is not legitimate, not able to be legally transferred, and possibly even quite unsafe.

-How prevalent is malware in illegal software?
+How prevalent is malware in unlawful software?
 Well, just one example: China reportedly has a piracy rate of 79% – and a corresponding computer infection rate of nearly 70% – both are the highest in the world.
 There is a direct correlation.

 Yes, there can occasionally be exceptions – but there are many more headlines over the years: “Adobe Creative Suite Crack Harvests Zombie Computers” … “Malware Writers Target Would-Be Pirated Software Users” … “Rogue Adobe Product Downloads Infect Machines with Undetected Keylogger” … “Warning: The Pirate Bay currently has countless viruses disguised as downloads” … “Bootlegged Mac Photoshop Delivers New Trojan Horses” …

 The second Trojan was discovered Sunday, hidden inside torrented copies of Adobe Systems’ Photoshop program.
-Once installed, the software lets someone else take remote control of the computer and sensitive data upon it.
+Once installed, the software silently lets someone else take remote control of the computer and rob the sensitive data upon it.